I received an excellent question from a member of my LinkedIn group. She asked:

 My favorite approach for this is to use Tony Robbins’ Six Human Needs Theory because it works every single time.

 There are six human needs that we all share, but at different levels.
-Once you understand which needs drive someone’s behavior, you can start speaking their language and advocating for ideas using arguments that will move them to take action.
+Once you understand which needs drive someone’s behavior, you can start speaking their language and advocating for ideas using arguments that will move them into taking action.

 Think about it for a minute.
 How do you feel when someone says you should do something and gives you a list of reasons that make sense to them but not to you?
-You feel judged and misunderstood and are even less likely to do what you are told.
-Or maybe you just don’t care (congratulations for not letting others control your emotions) and the bottom line remains that the person can’t inspire you to step up and do something new.
+You feel judged and misunderstood, and are even less likely to do what you are told.
+Or maybe you just don’t care (congratulations on not letting others control your emotions), you dismiss what was said, and nothing changes.

 To influence people, you need to understand them and talk from their perspective, not yours.
 Lucky for you, you don’t have to know everything about the person.
 Discovering which of the following six needs drive their decision making and behaviors will tell you how you can inspire them.